Srr233/Base_TS-NodeJS-Eslint-Webpack/README.md

-It's base configuration for working with NodeJS + TypeScript.
+# It's base configuration for working with NodeJS + TypeScript.

-So simple to use!
+## So simple to use!

+Try it now!